BryanHarrisScripts/Afterglow-Echoes-of-Sentience/Afterglow v10 X Rewrite Bryan E. Harris 2023.md

 #### EXT.
 BBT TECHNOLOGIES - MORNING

 The hum of advanced technology surrounds the modern structure of BBT Technologies.
-The atmosphere is cold, impersonal.
+The atmosphere is cold, and impersonal.
 The grandeur of the building seems a mocking reminder of Ren's past successes and subsequent fall.

 AMY (35), with AR/VR glasses resting atop her head, faces REN (41) through a holographic screen.
 Ren's face, though older and bearing the marks of time, still carries the weight of that fateful day.

 AMY
 "After every storm, there's a calm—a time for clarity.
 But the board...
 They've made their decision, Ren."

 REN's face on the screen cycles through surprise and then settles into disappointment, a man once at the pinnacle now grappling with loss on multiple fronts.

 --------------------------------------------
 Afterglow: "DAWN OF DEPARTURE AND REFLECTION"